breigo/playground-58w4djk5/markdowns/enumerables.md

 ## Sets

-A third type of enumerables would be sets.
+A third type of enumerables sets.
 Sets contain unique elements.
-A `HashSet` for example provides high-performance set operations (e.g. `UnionWith`, `IntersectWith`...).
+The `HashSet` class for example, provides high-performance set operations (e.g. `UnionWith`, `IntersectWith`...).

 ```c#
 var numbers = new HashSet<int>() {1, 2, 3};
 ```

-In contrast to the previous two examples of arrays and lists, you cannot access an element of a set by an index.
+In contrast to the previous two examples of arrays and lists, you cannot access an element of a set by it's index.
 There is no such concept of "index of an element" in a set.

 However, you can still enumerate the values stored in the set.